10 Things to Add to Your Resume When Applying at Startups

-Ultimately, what the CEO wants is what’s going to get you a job.
+Ultimately, what the CEO wants is what’s going to result in a successful job search.
 Understanding her perspective is critical to acing your startup resume and breaking into this world.

 What Do Startups Want?

-With so much riding on everyone’s shoulders, Employees 1-4 aren’t likely to be free to train #5.
-The organization needs someone who can come in and hit the ground running.
-The Googles of the world, with giant HR departments and armies of engineers, can afford to hire for pure potential and then polish that potential through extensive training.
+The Googles of the world, with giant HR departments full of hiring managers and armies of engineers with years of experience, can afford to hire for pure potential and then polish that potential through extensive training.

 Startup founders can actually be pickier than, yes, even Google.
-They’re hiring the one perfect employee who can make or break their organizations—and they need that person to contribute immediately.
+They’re hiring the one perfect new employee who can make or break their organizations — and they need that person to contribute immediately.